carlohamalainen/superset-trie/README.md

 # superset-trie

-Trie data structure supporting superset search.
+Trie data structure supporting superset-key search.

 Based on: Iztok Savnik.
 Index Data Structure for Fast Subset and Superset Queries.
 1st Cross-Domain Con- ference and Workshop on Availability, Reliability, and Security in Information Systems (CD-ARES),